Vacation rentals in Franschhoek

 Franschhoek is Dutch for “French Corner.”
 In the 17th century, a migration of Huguenots arrived from France and built farms named after their hometowns; the imprint of these early settlers can be felt in the town’s Parisian-style cafes and annual French-rooted festivals.

 The best time to stay in a vacation rental in Franschhoek

 Located 900 feet above sea level, Franschhoek is blessed with relatively consistent, mild weather year round.
 Warm weather and sunshine make visiting Franschhoek Valley especially pleasant.
 Planning a trip between November and December will capitalize on South Africa’s comfortable late spring and early summer weather.
 The temperatures rise to their peak in the summer months of January and February, with very little rainfall threatening outdoor events.
 In March and April, summer gives way to fall’s cooler temperatures.
 Every May, South African and international authors come to Franschhoek’s annual Literary Festival to give readings and run writing workshops.
 June, the peak of winter, is the wettest month in the valley, and the days are crisp, though freezing temperatures are extremely rare.
 Along with the cooler weather, Franschhoek’s Bastille Festival livens up the streets in July as it pays homage to its French Huguenot heritage with a celebration of food and wine.

-What are the top things to do in Franschhoek?
+Top things to do in Franschhoek

 Franschhoek Wine Country

 The outskirts of Franschhoek are covered in rolling vineyards and backed by mountains with sawtooth ridgelines.
 The vineyards make use of the panoramic vistas on their outdoor patios, the perfect settings for taste-testing wines that are part of the region’s Appellation Grand Prestige.
 The grapes selected for the Appellation include Sémillon, Chardonnay, and Cabernet Sauvignon.